smrtPhone makes it simple to build phone menus - also known as IVR or Interactive Voice Response - into your business's contact center.

 How to Build an IVR using Call Flows

 1️⃣ The first step is to drag the IVR Menu Applet from the right hand menu into the main option under "When a call begins, what should we do?"

 Then, you can navigate the options underneath the IVR Applet.
 You have choices as to how your callers will hear their menu options.
 You can input text that will be read by an automated voice, you can create a custom recording using your phone, or upload an existing MP3 file.

 2️⃣ The second step is to select what happens when the caller selects a certain option.
 You can fully customize the options by adding any applet from the flow creator.

 For this example, we have set the IVR to call one of our agents when the caller is pressing 1.
 To do this, we dragged the "Dial Applet" over to the space next to the Keypress 1 option.
 The Dial Applet window opens up underneath the IVR Applet for you to select exactly which user or group should be dialed at Option 1.
 (This is where it is helpful to have your IVR mapped out on paper first, so you can make sure your outbound recording and options all match what you want.)

 Then, you would drag over what you wanted for Keypress 2, Keypress 3, etc.

 Then, the Applet's dialogue box will open underneath, and you need to complete all of the options to make sure it is set the way you want.

-3️⃣ Add description of each keypress.
-To save yourself time from having to open up each applet to see to whom it is pointed or what it does, you can leave an internal facing note to clarify.
+3️⃣ Add a description of each keypress.
+To save yourself time from having to open up each applet to see to whom it is pointed or what it does, you can leave an internal-facing note to clarify.